WestonSF/ArcGISDataToolkit/ReadMe.md

 * https://accounts.google.com/o/oauth2/auth?scope=https%3A%2F%2Fwww.googleapis.com%2Fauth%2Fdrive&redirect_uri=urn%3Aietf%3Awg%3Aoauth%3A2.0%3Aoob&response_type=code&client_id={CLIENTID}&access_type=offline
 There are then two options - Generate Credentials File or not.
 You will need to generate the credentials file the first time this is run.

-#### FTP Upload
-Uploads a file to an FTP site.

-#### Web Data Upload
-Copies data to be replicated into geodatabase and zips this up.
-Zip file is then uploaded to FTP site for loading into a geodatabase.

-#### Remote Server Data Update
-This combines two of the above tools to update data on a remote web server.
-It consists of two geoporcessing tasks (one to be setup on the server and one to be setup where the data is located).

-* WebDataUpload will zip up datasets and upload them to the server via FTP
-* DataUpdateFromZip will unzip datasets and load them into the database on the server
-* WebDataUpload is the main script to be run and will call the DataUpdateFromZip tool via a geoprocessing service

 #### Convert to CSV
 Converts a table or feature class to a CSV file.
 Optionally adds in header and footer records also.

-#### Map Service Download
-Downloads the data used in a map service layer by querying the json and converting to a feature class.

-#### WFS Layer Download
-Downloads a dataset from a WFS feed.
-Parameters required:

-* URL TO WFS Server - e.g. "http://Servername/geoserver/wfs?key=xxx"
-* Layer/table name - e.g. "parcels"
-* WFS download type - e.g. Shape-Zip
-* Output workspace
-* Dataset name

 #### Database Replication
 Copies data from one geodatabase to another using a CSV file to map dataset names.
 Two update options: